UNDERGRADUATE PROGRAM INFORMATION

 WINTER 2026 COURSES:

-Courses that fulfill requirements (noted below in the table) are based off of the current (2024-25) requirements in the UCI General Catalogue:
+Courses that fulfill requirements (as noted below in the table) have been updated and are based off of the latest (2025-26) requirements as listed in the UCI General Catalogue:

 Earlier catalogue year requirements are archived and can be found here.